-HTCS adopts a graduated response to meeting special needs that requires the initial use of those resources usually available within the classroom or college as a whole before bringing specialist expertise to bear on the difficulties that a pupil is experiencing.
+HTCS adopts a graduated response to meeting special needs that requires the initial use of those resources usually available within the classroom or college as a whole before bringing specialist expertise to assess difficulties that a student is experiencing.
 When a young person is identified as having special educational needs, the college will intervene as described below at Internal Monitoring or SEND Support.